 Option 2: Go directly to Google Scholar

 Before searching for the first time, check that the search results will find articles from our collections.
 From the Google Scholar menu, select Settings then select Library links.
-Add RMIT University Library if we are not already listed.
+Add RMIT University Library if not already listed.
 Articles in our collections will be marked as FindIt@RMIT.

 Are you a researcher?